mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ): Flow<R>
 ```

-Unlike the definition of the `flatMapConcat`, the `flatMapMerge` add an input parameter, which is the number of concurrent operations we want to be executed.
-The default value is `DEFAULT_CONCURRENCY`, which is equal to the number of available processors.
-The default value of concurrency is 16 and it can be changed using the `kotlinx.coroutines.flow.defaultConcurrency` JVM property.
-Despite the concurrency degree, the rest of the definition is quite usual for a `flatMap` function.
+Unlike the `flatMapConcat` definition, the `flatMapMerge` adds an input parameter: the number of concurrent operations we want to execute.
+The default value is `DEFAULT_CONCURRENCY`, equal to the number of available processors.
+The default value of concurrency is 16, which can be changed using the `kotlinx.coroutines.flow.defaultConcurrency` JVM property.
+Despite the concurrency degree, the rest of the definition is usual for a `flatMap` function.

 Now, we need an example to play with.
-This time, we want to simulate a repository that, given an actor, returns the small list of movies he/she played in.
+This time, we want to simulate a repository that, given an actor, returns the small list of movies they played in.
 We can define the repository as follows:

 ```kotlin
 val movieRepository =